-In collaboration with the University Libraries and the Office of Curriculum, Assessment and Teaching Transformation (CATT), the Office of the Vice Provost for Faculty Affairs designed a focused, two-track curriculum for a select cohort of 20-30 recently-hired faculty to enter into a New Faculty Academy for Teaching and Scholarly Writing.
-The Teaching and Learning track is offered over four months in the fall semester.
-The Scholarship and Writing track will be held in the spring semester, so that all participants can attend both over the course of one academic year.
+In collaboration with the University Libraries and the Office of Curriculum, Assessment and Teaching Transformation (CATT), the Office of the Vice Provost for Faculty Affairs designed a focused, two-track curriculum for a select cohort of 15-25 recently-hired faculty to enter into a New Faculty Academy for Teaching and Scholarly Writing.

 The 2023-24 New Faculty Academy (NFA) starts with a kick-off meeting for both fall and spring semester tracks on September 15, at which the framework, expectations, and outcomes for the NFA will be discussed.
 All newly hired faculty in junior ranks, both on tenure-track as well as non-tenure track, have been invited to attend.
 Registration is required to join the event and receive further information about the respective tracks.